john-cd/rust_howto/bk/src/categories/cryptography/cryptography_utilities.md

 It consists of a `Choice` type, and a collection of [traits][p-traits] using `Choice` instead of bool, which are intended to execute in constant-time.
 The Choice type is a wrapper around a u8 that holds a 0 or 1.

-The `subtle` crate is a low-level library and doesn't implement cryptographic algorithms itself.
+The [`subtle`][c-subtle]⮳{{hi:subtle}} crate is a low-level library and doesn't implement cryptographic algorithms itself.
 Instead, it provides the building blocks for developers to implement cryptographic algorithms in a way that minimizes the risk of timing attacks.
 It's typically used in low-level cryptographic libraries or when implementing custom cryptographic protocols.

 ```rust,editable
 {{#include ../../../crates/cats/cryptography/tests/utilities/subtle.rs:example}}